dmbarbour/wikilon/docs/AwelonLang.md

 Modern programming languages can produce useful artifacts - applications, games, and so on.
 But they do not support flexible composition and decomposition of these artifacts.
 There are a lot of complicating factors: hidden runtime structure, entanglement of effects and environment, separation of programmer and user interfaces, even how software is packaged and shared in a community.

-Awelon language aims to be simple and scalable, addressing these complications.
+Awelon language aims to be simple and scalable, addressing many complications.
 It explores a new way of developing and sharing code and computational artifacts.
 Some design points:

 * Awelon evaluates by local confluent rewriting, much like expression `(6 * 7)` evaluates to `42` in arithmetic.
 Every evaluation step has representation within Awelon language and may thus be serialized or rendered - i.e. it's easy to "show the work".
 Rewrite based evaluation simplifies debugging, distribution, integration of the program with HCI, and further use of program results.